Ernest Mae McCarroll: Medical career

+chose McCarroll as the first physician to be named General Practitioner of the Year.

 Activism

 McCarroll heralded the effort to end sexually transmitted infections during the early days of Franklin D. Roosevelt's New Deal, when Thomas Parran Jr., notorious for the Tuskegee syphilis experiment, was the Surgeon General of the United States' Public Health Service.

 She joined the National Medical Association in 1929 and held multiple positions throughout her career, such as a member of the Board of Trustees for the organization's academic journal (1949-1955 and 1963-1973) and a chairman of the Committee on General Practitioner of the Year Award (from its inception 1955-1968) and the Publication Committee for 32 years.
 She performed several other services for the organization and was named "First Lady of the NMA".

 McCarroll worked on state and local levels as president of the New Jersey Medical Society and the New Jersey State Medical Association.
 In addition, she was a member of the Essex County Medical Society, the State Medical Association of New Jersey, the American Medical Association, the American Venereal Disease Association, and the American Public Health Association.
 She also served as the president of the North Jersey Medical Association and the New Jersey Medical Society while medical organization in the south and in Washington, D.C. still barred African Americans.

 She also was active as a board member of the Newark branch of the NAACP, the Union League of Essex County, and the Full Neighborhood Guild.
 She organized the Neighborhood Guild and was a member of the National Alliance of Postal Employees, the Bethany Baptist Church, the League of Women Voters, the Daughters of Elks, and the Delta Sigma Theta sorority.
 She was a member and fieldworker of the Planned Parenthood Association of New Jersey.